weblate/Piped-Material/README.md

 As a byproduct, the code is also much cleaner, dysfunctional patterns and paradigms have been replaced with clean, beautiful code :).

 There's an experimental branch implementing preferences & watch history syncing, alongside username and password generation using [EDS](https://git.maharshi.ninja/root/libeds) at the `feature-eds` branch.
-It requires a Web3 Wallet available in the browser like MetaMask or Brave Wallet.
-I don't plan to merge it to master since it significantly complicates the usage for people without a Web3 Wallet configured.

-This branch is deployed at [ng.piped.১.net](https://ng.piped.১.net/).
+There are two deployments, one supporting authentication via Web3 wallets like MetaMask, Brave, etc. at [ng.piped.১.net](https://ng.piped.১.net) and with a standard username-password combination at [ngp.piped.১.net](https://ngp.piped.১.net), do note that accounts are not recoverable if you lose your password.
+Private keys are derived from your password via PBKDF with the username as the salt.

 ## Links